Medical tourism in Pakistan: Organ transplant

 Pakistan's initial entry into the medical tourism industry was strongly reliant on cheap organ transplant-related medical tourism.
 In the past, a sizable number of global patients traveled to Pakistan for kidney transplants.
 However, these cases have dropped since legislation seeking to outlaw the illegal trade of kidneys was enacted.
 According to Pakistani medical experts, medical tourism is still an untapped market that could be turned into a huge opportunity if the government "focuses on key issues".

 Fertility treatment

 Pakistan has emerged as a lower-cost destination for fertility tourism, particularly for in-vitro fertilization (IVF) and other infertility treatments.
 Many overseas Pakistanis opt for IVF procedures in Pakistan due to the significantly lower costs.
 In 1998, there were only three IVF centers in Pakistan; this number has since increased to over 15.

 The average cost of IVF in many countries can reach up to $12,000.
 In contrast, the cost in Pakistan ranges from approximately Rs.
-200,000 (USD $1,950) to Rs.
-450,000 (USD $4,390).
+200,000 (USD1,950) to Rs.
+450,000 (USD4,390).